sternenseemann/buchstabensuppe/README.md

 alternatively you can just run `nix-build`

-## demo binary
+## demo

-`./demo.exe` (or `./result/bin/buchstabensuppe-demo` if you use nix) renders a string using `libbuchstabensuppe` and prints a preview to `stdout`. it supports usual opentype and truetype fonts, but won't support e. g. colored fonts.

-good results for the rendering target (16px font size, no grayscale) can be achieved with gnu unifont:
+if you want to play around with the font rendering in binary mode you can use the dry run mode of the supplied `./bs-renderflipdot.exe` (or `./result/bin/bs-renderflipdot` if you use nix) binary.

+Run `./bs-renderflipdot.exe -?` for usage instructions and don't forget `-n` for dry running!

 ```
-$ ./demo.exe "Greetings ❣️" ./fonts/*.ttf 2> /dev/null
+$ ./bs-renderflipdot.exe -f fonts/unifont.ttf -f fonts/unifont_upper.ttf -n "Greetings ❣️" 2>/dev/null
-Added font ./fonts/unifont.ttf
-Added font ./fonts/unifont_upper.ttf
-Font count: 2

                                                                                     ███ ███
                                                                                    █████████